openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-bluetooth_manager.md

 **Possible Causes**

-This profile is not supported in the current device environment.
+The profile is not supported in the current device environment.

 **Resolution Steps**

-Check whether the device supports this profile functionality.
-If not supported, stop calling it.
+Check whether the device supports the profile functionality.
+If not, stop calling it.

 ## 2900005